danrejsa/java-firebase-restaurant-app/README.md

 # Restaurant-App
-This is an android mobile app (native) developed with java.
+This is an android mobile app (native) developed for order request/placement in a restaurant.

 # Functionalities
 * Displays list of menu (appetizer, main dish, dessert and drinks) and recipe.